khakhalin/notes/keywords/pandas.md

 * `date()` and `time()` return a new series of either **Dates** or **Times** that are not quite Timestamps, but kinda related. ☣️ Note that a Date is not just a rounded Datetime, as it does not inherit to a Timestamp, and is not equal to a datastamp encoding 00:00 time on the same date.
 This may cause problems if one isn't careful.
 * `dt.round('D')` - rounding to a day; similarly `floor` is for rounding down, and `ceil` for rounding up.
 Aliases for frequencies can be found here: https://pandas.pydata.org/docs/user_guide/timeseries.html#timeseries-offset-aliases
 * To produce a nice string: `strftime('%w-%a')`; the format codes are described here: https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior
-    * Most common ones: `%Y-%m-$d` - ISO date.
+    * Most common string: `%Y-%m-$d` - ISO date.
 Alghouth `str(timestamp.date())` gives the same result.
 * To parse strings into stamps (an opposite to formatted output): `df.x = pd.to_datetime(df.x)` - it's surprisingly smart, and in most cases just magically works.
-    * But if it cannot get the format, just provide a `format` parameter, designed of same `%Y` etc elements (for example, %d/%m/%Y`)
+But if it cannot get the format, just provide a `format` parameter, designed of same `%Y` etc elements (for example, %d/%m/%Y`)
 * To test if a date is special:`is_month_end`
-* To generate a range of dates: `pd.date_range(start, end, frequency)` (for more parameters, see [manual](https://pandas.pydata.org/docs/reference/api/pandas.date_range.html)).
-Frequency may be either a simple code (like the default of `d`), or a fancy complicated offset (see below), which is needed for example to generate the 5th day of each month.
-Despite the name, generates proper full-blooded timestamps, and not just scrawny dates.

 **Timedelta** is a separate class.
 It can be produced by subtraction of two stamps, and it can be added to a stamp.
 It also supports its own set of methods, such as `dt.days` (to express this difference as a number of days)	.
 Note the plural, and the absence of parentheses.
 * Number of days from the smallest date: `(df.Date - df.Date.min()).dt.days`

 **DateOffset** is another curious class that I don't quite understand, but it is necessary in these cases:
 * To create a series of stamps: `pd.date_range(start, end, freq=pd.offsets.MonthBegin(1))`
-* To round to the first day of every month:`df.date.dt.floor('d') + pd.offsets.MonthEnd(n=0)-pd.offsets.MonthBegin(n=1)`.
+* To round to the first day of every month:
+    * `df.date.dt.floor('d') + pd.offsets.MonthEnd(n=0)-pd.offsets.MonthBegin(n=1)`.
 This is more complicated than just rounding to a month, as months are not a real unit (they have variable size), which somehow makes this fancy context-sensitive construction necessary.
+    * Alternatievly: `df.date.dt.replace(day=1)`

+To generate a range of dates: `pd.date_range(start, end, period, freq)` (for more parameters, see [manual](https://pandas.pydata.org/docs/reference/api/pandas.date_range.html)).
+Frequency may be either a simple code (like the default of `d`), or a fancy offset, such as `pd.offsets.MonthBegin(1)` for the first day of each month.
+Despite the name, generates proper full-blooded timestamps, and not just scrawny dates.
+Note also that `freq` is not the 3d default argument, so better to provide it as a named argument.

 _A note on deprecation announced some time in 2022_: apparently, the only part that will be deprecated is the `pd.datetime` class - one needs to really import `datetime.datetime` (see [[py_dates]]).
 All other wrappers, like `pd.to_datetime()` for example will remain intact.
 (Refs: [1](https://gitlab.tudelft.nl/rhenning/ANTS-model/-/issues/28), [2](https://stackoverflow.com/questions/60856866/why-was-datetime-removed-from-pandas-1-0#:~:text=%22FutureWarning%3A%20The%20pandas.,Import%20from%20datetime%20module%20instead.%22))